AidanTek/EnchantingTechnologies/README.md

 # EnchantingTechnologies
 Repository for Fab-Cre8 Enchanting Technologies

-See the WiKi for some tutorials on the hardware we are using to prototype.
+Some quick guides are included at this top level - these will be moved to the WiKi section at some point

+Find some usage examples in the Arduino Examples folder